-This statement summarises how Europa Metals currently complies or otherwise with each of the ten core principles of the QCA Code.
+Save where already set out above, this statement summarises how Europa Metals currently complies or otherwise with each of the ten core principles of the QCA Code.
 Europa Metals will report further on its compliance with the QCA Code on an annual basis.